Jollywatt/typst-fletcher/docs/manual.typ

 Fletcher's drawing cababilities are deliberately restricted to a few simple building blocks.
-However, an escape hatch is provided with the `render` argument of `diagram()` so you can intercept diagram data and draw things using CeTZ directly.
+However, an escape hatch is provided with #the-param[diagram][render] so you can intercept diagram data and draw things using CeTZ directly.

 == Bézier edges